 - Risk level

-As foundation is very imporant factors of any construction, Engineers should have good knowledge of the probable behavior of each types of foundation for each types of sub-surface condition.
+As the foundation is a very important factor of any construction, Engineers should have good knowledge of the probable behavior of each types of foundation for each type of sub-surface condition.

-- First of all collact the all information concediring the nature of the super-structure above foundation as well as calculate all loads to be transmitted to the foundation.
+1) First of all, collect all information concerning the nature of the super-structure above the foundation as well as calculate all loads to be transmitted to the foundation.

-- Make short document about all types of foundation should be constructed to judge wether they could be constructed under the existing condition, whether they would be probably be capable of carrying the required loads and whether they might experience detrimental settlement.
+3) Make a short document about all types of foundation should be constructed to judge whether they could be constructed under the existing condition, whether they would probably be capable of carrying the required loads, and whether they might experience detrimental settlement.

-- Eliminate the types of foundation which you can judge it may be more costly or uneconomical keeping in mind about the safety of the structure.
+4) Eliminate the types of foundation which you can judge it may be more costly or uneconomical keeping in mind the safety of the structure.

 I Hope friends, you liked my written article on “Different types of the foundation” and remain helpful.